-In assessing the need for a valuation allowance, management considers whether it is more likely than not that some portion or all of the deferred tax assets will be realized.
-Ultimately, the realization of deferred tax assets depends on the existence of future taxable income.
-Management considers sources of taxable income such as income in prior carryback periods, future reversal of existing deferred taxable temporary differences, tax-planning strategies, and projected future taxable income.
+In assessing the need for a valuation allowance, management considers whether it is more likely than not that some portion or all of the deferred income tax assets will be realized.
+Ultimately, realization depends on the existence of future taxable income.
+Management considers sources of taxable income such as future reversal of existing deferred taxable temporary differences, tax-planning strategies, and projected future taxable income.

 The Company continues to record a full valuation allowance on AFP's net deferred income tax assets and will continue to do so until AFP generates sufficient taxable income to realize its deferred income tax assets.
-However, a tax benefit is included in the annual effective tax rate computation for 2020 due to AFP reporting a year-to-date foreign exchange gain in other comprehensive income.
-As of December 31, 2021 and 2020, the Company had a full valuation allowance against the net deferred tax assets of AFP, which totaled \$16.9 million and \$13.7 million, respectively.
+As of December 31, 2022 and 2021, the Company had a full valuation allowance against the net deferred tax assets of AFP, which totaled \$18.9 million and \$16.9 million, respectively.